Playing and Recording

 Quick-Play using the Timeline

-Timeline Quick-Play provides a quick and convenient means to either start playback from any point within the current project or to playback a region of audio.
+Timeline Quick-Play provides a quick and convenient means to start playback from any point within the current project.

 For details see the Quick-Play section on the Timeline page.